-How Rich Is Sterling K. Brown as He Prepares for the Emmys?
+How Rich Is Sterling K. Brown Ahead of the ‘This is Us’ Final Season Premiere?

 “This Is Us” has been a financial boon for Brown.
 In 2017, Variety reported he was earning $75,000 per episode.
 The next year, he was among the cast members to receive a pay increase to $250,000 per episode, according to The Hollywood Reporter.
-The pay bump undoubtedly helped lead to his $10 million net worth, as listed by Celebrity Net Worth.
+He continues to make that amount per episode to date.
+The pay bumps undoubtedly helped lead to his $10 million net worth, as listed by Celebrity Net Worth.

 From Business to Acting